 Before we discuss this recent research on coffee we need to understand some definitions.
 What do we mean by mortality, morbidity, and death?

-Morbidity is the state of having a specific illness, disease, or condition.
+Morbidity is having a specific illness, disease, or condition.
 It does not necessarily result in death.

 Mortality is the number of deaths due to a specific illness, disease, or condition.
 Mortality is usually measured as the number of deaths in a certain population or sample.

-If something reduces the mortality rate then you can say that it helps you live longer.
+If something reduces the mortality rate, you can say it helps you live longer.

 Death is no longer living and is the ‘measure’ of mortality.

 Who are the scientists?